deltaDNA/android-sdk/README.md

 * [Version 4.0](docs/migrations/4.0.md)
 * [Version 4.1](docs/migrations/4.1.md)
 * [Version 4.3](docs/migrations/4.3.md)
 * Version 4.9
+  * The SDK has been updated to use Java 8 features, as such projects will need to be updated to use 1.8 for the Java source and target compatibility as per the [official documentation](https://developer.android.com/studio/write/java8-support).
-  `recordEvent()` methods have been changed to to return an `EventAction` object, which can be used for Event Triggered Engage.
+  * `recordEvent()` methods have been changed to to return an `EventAction` object, which can be used for Event Triggered Engage.
 This means that chaining calls on the `DDNA` SDK instance after calling `recordEvent()` is no longer supported.

 ## License
 The sources are available under the Apache 2.0 license.